This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 What is a Malaysia Company?

-• Any company that was a private company under the repealed written law (before the commencement of the Companies Act)
+2. Recognised as a private company under the previous written law prior to the enforcement of the Companies Act 2016.

 1. Legal Entity